dechamps/ASIO401/CONFIGURATION.md

 #### Option `sampleType`

-*String*-typed option that determines which sample format FlexASIO will use with this device.
+*String*-typed option that determines which sample format ASIO401 will use with this device.

-FlexASIO itself doesn't do any kind of sample type conversion; therefore, this option determines the type of samples on the ASIO side as well as the PortAudio side.
+ASIO401 itself doesn't do any kind of sample type conversion; therefore, this option determines the type of samples on the ASIO side as well as the PortAudio side.